U.S. Brings New Charges Against Julian Assange In War Logs, State Cables Case

 The defendant

-Assange, meanwhile, is in British custody following his ejection earlier this year from his long self-imposed confinement in the embassy of Ecuador in London.
+Assange is in British custody following his ejection earlier this year from his long self-imposed confinement in the Embassy of Ecuador in London.
 A British judge ordered him to be jailed in connection with bail jumping.

-Swedish and American authorities both are asking London to extradite Assange in view of their own criminal charges.
+Swedish and American authorities both are asking London to extradite Assange to face criminal charges.

-Swedish prosecutors reopened a investigation into rape allegations against Assange once he left the embassy and it isn't clear which capital — Stockholm or Washington — will take priority with British authorities in evaluating whether to extradite him.
+Swedish prosecutors reopened a investigation into rape allegations against Assange once he left the embassy.
+It isn't clear which capital — Stockholm or Washington — will take priority with British authorities in evaluating whether to extradite him.